revolins/revolins.github.io/README.md

 ![Academic Pages template example](images/homepage.png "Academic Pages template example")

+To update sidebar go to _config.yml

+to update publications go to individual files in _publications

 # Getting Started

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)